“We came to exist as a nation out of the most unordinary circumstances; we are not ordinary.”

 As soon as the country realized that it cannot be a passive witness to all the strategies the big powers of the world were throwing its way, it dedicated resources to not just acquiring nuclear power but also building a world-class sophisticated missile system.
 The deterrence matters because it not only secures the sovereignty but also empowers Pakistan to not fall prey to any bigger geostrategic plans of the world’s mightiest countries.
 It has also enabled the country to fight the good fights for the liberation of Muslims.
 From being a country that did not even receive its due assets at the time of partition to being a country that achieved full spectrum deterrence in a short span of time, Pakistan came a long way.

-Pakistan’s role in making the Cold War reach a decisive outcome becomes clear from the fact that when the great wall of Berlin fell in 1989, uniting communist East Germany with the non-communist West, the first stone that fell was given to Pakistan.
-It is preserved as a historical token at Khyber Rifles in KP province.
-The Cold War theatre was the peak of Pakistan’s geostrategy; so much so that Bruce Riedel, former senior adviser on South Asia to four Presidents of the US, remarked that a war can be won if Pakistan is on your side.
+Pakistan’s role in achieving a decisive outcome in the Cold War becomes clear from the fact that when the Berlin Wall fell in 1989, uniting communist East Germany with non-communist West Germany, the first stone that fell went to Pakistan.
+Pakistan preserves it as a historical token at Khyber Rifles in KP province.
+The Cold War theater marked the peak of Pakistan’s geostrategy, so much so that Bruce Riedel, a former senior adviser on South Asia to four US Presidents, remarked that you can win a war if you have Pakistan on your side.
 Pakistan preserved itself and furthered the rationale behind its existence during the Cold War years.
 Even today, when the world’s geostrategic ambitions have diluted into geo-economics, Pakistan is the most-preferred country because of its warm waters.

 Speaking from a maritime standpoint, a coastline of approximately 1050km is just the tip of the iceberg.
 Two major choke points, the Strait of Hormuz and Bab el Mandeb, are in its maritime sphere of influence.
 The capacity of sea transport all around the year makes it the gem many countries eye.
 The blue economy might be its untapped potential for now, but it is a major power potential nonetheless.
 China is perhaps the first country that has already started tapping into it through the China-Pakistan Economic Corridor.